-The Company has experienced recurring operating losses and has an accumulated deficit of \$109.7 million at December 31, 2014 (December 31, 2013 - \$52.8 million).
-However due to the sale of Caballo Blanco property in December 2014, the Company has significantly improved its working capital to \$6.4 million (December 31, 2013 - \$2.2 million).
+The Company has experienced recurring operating losses and has an accumulated deficit of \$112.3 million at March 31, 2015 (December 31, 2014 - \$109.7 million).
+In addition, as at March 31, 2015, the Company has working capital of \$2.4 million (December 31, 2014 - \$6.4 million).
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
-The continuing operations of the Company are dependent upon the gold price, its ability to arrange additional financing and/or draw down on its current Facility, favourably resolve the legal disputes with DynaUSA, completing development of Cerro Prieto and achieving future profitable operations.
-These matters results in material uncertainties which may cast doubt on the Company's ability to continue as a going concern.
+The continuing operations of the Company are dependent upon its ability to arrange additional financing and resolving the legal disputes with DynaResource, Inc. ("DynaUSA").
+These matters result in material uncertainties which may cast significant doubt about the Company's on its ability to continue as a going concern.
+These financial statements do not include any adjustments that would be necessary if the going concern assumption were not appropriate.
+If the going concern basis was not appropriate for these financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported revenues and expenses, and the balance sheet classifications used.